Coronavirus restrictions remain in place. Find out what you can and cannot do.

 - outdoor sports venues and facilities

 If you need to enter through a house to get to a garden or other outside space and there is no alternative access, you should wear a face covering, wash or sanitise your hands when entering, and then go straight to the outside space.
 If you need to use the bathroom, wash your hands thoroughly and go back outside immediately.
-You should maintain social distancing from anyone who is not in your household or support bubble.
+You should maintain social distancing from anyone who is not in your household or support bubble, and hosts should follow fresh air (ventilation) guidance.

 When you can meet with more people or meet indoors

-Gatherings above the limit of 6 people or 2 households, or gatherings indoors, can only take place if they are permitted by an exception.
-These exceptions are listed on this page.
+Gatherings above the limit of 6 people or 2 households outdoors, or any gatherings indoors, can only take place if they are permitted by an exemption.
+These exemptions are listed on this page.

 Support and childcare bubbles